 People Also Ask

-What is contextual advertising example?
+What is an example of contextual advertising?

 What is the difference between contextual and programmatic advertising?